Will the push for renewables exacerbate the water crisis? Arjen Hoekstra, the creator of the Water Footprint, discusses possible scenarios.

 Our reliance on fossil fuels as the primary source of energy has led us to worry about “energy scarcity” as a major risk to economic development and national security.
 Renewable energy would seem to resolve this problem because incoming solar radiation alone is already so far beyond what the world needs.

-In fact, solar radiation, together with the energy captured from the wind, water flows, biomass and the internal heat of the earth, seem to offer an inexhaustible source of energy.
+In fact, solar radiation, together with the energy captured from the wind, water flows, biomass and the internal heat of the earth, seems to offer an inexhaustible source of energy.
 Unfortunately, this is a misunderstanding.
 The case of bio-energy can illustrate why.

 Producing biomass to turn into biofuels requires natural resources, including fertile land, water and energy.
-However, with current energy-intensive agricultural practices we sometimes need to input the same amount of energy as will be produced in the form of biofuel.
+However, with current energy-intensive agricultural practices, we sometimes need to input the same amount of energy as will be produced in the form of biofuel.
 Even if there was a substantial net gain in energy, we would still need vast amounts of land and water resources.
 We estimated that if first-generation bioethanol replaced 10% of the fossil fuel used in global transport, world water demand would increase by about 6-7 percent.

 While most of our water consumption still goes into producing our food, energy production could become a larger water consumer in future if we replace fossil fuels with biofuels at substantial scale.
 Using next-generation biofuels based on non-food crops, waste or algae may improve things, but the conclusion is similar: producing biofuels at the same volumes as we consume fossil fuels will require more land and water than are sustainably available.
 Even today we have land and water footprints beyond maximum sustainable levels.
 Thus land and water scarcity will replace energy shortages.